The Kenyon Review invites applications for its Associates Program

 Every Thursday at common hour, Kenyon Review staff and/or outside experts will conduct a series of “nuts and bolts” publishing seminars covering such subjects as:

-- Editorial philosophy and the evaluation of KR submissions
+- Editorial philosophy

 - Copy editing